awsdocs/aws-config-developer-guide/doc_source/recommended-iam-permissions-using-aws-config-console-cli.md

 }
 ```

+**Note**
+This policy grants broad permissions\.
+Before granting full access, consider starting with a minimum set of permissions and granting additional permissions as necessary\.
+Doing so is better practice than starting with permissions that are too lenient and then trying to tighten them later\.

 ## Controlling User Permissions for Actions on Multi\-Account Multi\-Region Data Aggregation<a name="resource-level-permission"></a>

 You can use resource\-level permissions to control a user's ability to perform specific actions on multi\-account multi\-region data aggregation\.
-AWS Config multi\-account multi\-region data aggregation API's support resource level permissions\.
+AWS Config multi\-account multi\-region data aggregation APIs support resource level permissions\.
 With resource level permission can restrict to access/modify the resource data to specific users\.

-For example, you want to retrict access to resource data to specific users\.
+For example, you want to restrict access to resource data to specific users\.
 You can create two aggregators `AccessibleAggregator` and `InAccessibleAggregator`\.
 Then attach an IAM policy that allows access to the `AccessibleAggregator`\.

 In the first policy, you allow the aggregator actions such as `DescribeConfigurationAggregators` and `DeleteConfigurationAggregator` actions for the config ARN that you specify\.
 In the following example, the config ARN is `arn:aws:config:ap-northeast-1:AccountID:config-aggregator/config-aggregator-mocpsqhs`\.